 As many smart students aren't challenged enough in school, they aim to meet their curiosity outside of school.
 Out of this demand, a group arose to connect and foster youngsters with a special interest in mathematics.
 After taking part in workshops organised by this group, together with a friend I decided to organise a semi-weekly mathematics workshop teaching interesting concepts that go beyond what is taught in school.

-An advantage this tool has is not only the upload speed but also that it automatically selects the chip's port. – to source
+autoflash not only supercharges the upload speed but it is also easy to use, since it automatically detects the chip and selects it for uploading. – to source

-PDFme is a Chrome extension to convert a website to PDF, splitting it into individual A4 pages.
-What you see is what you get!
+PDFit is a Chrome extension that converts any website to PDF, splitting it into individual A4 pages in a 'what you see is what you get' fashion! – to source